G-EDM/G-RBL/README.md

 # Homing issues possible
 It is possible that homing on this version does not work correct.
-I removed a lot of stuff and it lookes like I also removed the homing pulloff distance from the homing routines by accident.
+Looks like I removed the homing pulloff distance from the homing routines by accident.
 Already working on it but need to wait until my own router is running again to test it before uploading the code.
 Homing is not needed anyway.
 </br></br>